How to Build an Intelligent Process Automation Center of Excellence – Part 1

-Related Article: What is Intelligent Process Automation?
+Related Content: What is Intelligent Process Automation?

-Deciding on a COE model
+Deciding on a Center of Excellence model

-In most cases, it’s advisable to begin with a centralized model to develop expertise and, more importantly, establish standards, policies and procedures before a broader rollout of the technology.
+In most cases, it’s advisable, to begin with, a centralized model to develop expertise and, more importantly, establish standards, policies, and procedures before a broader rollout of the technology.
 I liken this to an athlete building muscle memory with years of training before being ready for a big competition.

 Automation programs have many moving parts, and all must operate in harmony for the program to function smoothly.
-For example, the intake form needs to align with the evaluation criteria, which needs to align with program objectives like cost reduction or customer satisfaction.
+For example, the intake form needs to align with the evaluation criteria, aligning with program objectives like cost reduction or customer satisfaction.
 Similarly, the documentation of business requirements should allow developers to seamlessly translate them into actual code without constant back and forth with the process owners.
 Any re-usable objects you build should be maintained in a library with a well-defined taxonomy for future reference.

-Funding the COE
+Funding the Center of Excellence

 Whichever COE model you choose, the automation program, including the COE, must be funded.
 Organizations usually do this by using the savings derived from efficiencies gained by automating business processes.
 In other words, a self-funding model where the program pays for itself.
-Behind the scenes, most organizations operationalize self-funding programs by adopting a chargeback model where business units pay for the automations the COE builds for them.
+Behind the scenes, most organizations operationalize self-funding programs by adopting a chargeback model where business units pay for the automation the COE builds for them.